dmwm/DAS/doc/sphinx/das_operations.rst

 Running DAS services
 --------------------

-DAS comes with 3 services
+DAS comes with 2 services

 - DAS cache server
 - DAS web server
-- DAS documentation server

 All of them can either reside on a single node or can run on dedicated machines.
 Please refer to :ref:`DAS CMS operations <cms_operations>` section for deployment instructions.

 By CMS conventions DAS uses the following ports

-- 8210 for DAS documentation server
 - 8211 for DAS cache server
 - 8212 for DAS web server